-On this page, you can find some information about how the organisation is managed, including our constitution, which explains the rules governing the organisation, our annual report, which describes our activities, and our most recent accounts.
-We have also included information on how you can become involved with Signpost by joining our management committee.
+On this page, you can find some information about how the organisation is managed, and how you can become involved.

-Signpost has a committee of around 8 to 10 people, a mixture of parents and professionals.
-The committee are all volunteers and bring a wide range of experience to the organisation.
+Signpost has a Board of Trustees of between 6 and 10 people, a mixture of parents and professionals.
+The trustees are all volunteers and have a mix of parenting and/or business skills.

-Membership of the committee offers access to training, an opportunity to learn new skills and a chance to make new friends.
-However, no formal experience is required – a genuine interest in our work and willingness to learn are more important than qualifications.
+Membership of the Board offers access to training, an opportunity to learn new skills and a chance to make new friends.
+No formal experience is required – a genuine interest in our work and willingness to learn are more important than qualifications.

-We ask committee members to attend a two-hour meeting once a month – this is the most important commitment, as without committee members’ input, staff are not able to proceed.
-We also have an Annual General meeting once a year, and usually a Development Day, at which training is offered.
-There are opportunities to get involved in other ways, such as fundraising and social nights, but we recognise that everyone is busy, so it is entirely up to you whether you offer more of your time – just coming along to meetings is enough!
+There are opportunities to get involved in other ways, such as fundraising and social nights, but we recognise that everyone is busy, so it is entirely up to you whether you offer more of your time.

-We are always interested to hear from potential new committee members – if you would like to know more, please contact the office on 01506 431 133.
+We are always interested to hear from potential new Board members – if you would like to know more, please contact the office on 01506 431 123.